craig-ludington/blobber/INSTALL.md

 Blobber works right out of the box, but if you want to customize it, there are a couple of environment variables to set:
 * BLOBBER_LISTEN_PORT
-** Blobber binds to this port and accepts HTTP requests.
+Blobber binds to this port and accepts HTTP requests.
-** Default is 8080
+Default is 8080

 * BLOBBER_ROOT_DIRECTORY
-** Blobber creates its filesystem-based trie (http://en.wikipedia.org/wiki/Trie) in this directory.
+Blobber creates its filesystem-based trie (http://en.wikipedia.org/wiki/Trie) in this directory.
-** Default is $HOME/blobs/.
+Default is $HOME/blobs/.

 If you put Tomcat in /usr/local/tomcat, you can start Tomcat like this:
 * sudo bash
 * export BLOBBER_ROOT_DIRECTORY=/var/blobs
-** N.B.
-That assumes Tomcat is running as root.
 * /usr/local/tomcat/bin/startup.sh

+N.B.
+Storing blobs in /var/blobs/ assumes Tomcat is running as root.
+Tomcat supports running as an unprivileged user too.
+We won't tell you how to do that.

 If you put Tomcat in /usr/local/tomcat, you can stop Tomcat like this:
 * sudo bash